-Question Yes Maybe or No

-Accountability

-Are you prepared to take ownership and full responsibility for your decisions,

-actions and omissions?

-Fairness and respect

-Can you act with self-control and tolerance, treating members of the public and

-colleagues with respect (including respect the rights of all individuals) and courtesy?

-Honesty and Integrity

-Can you act with honesty and integrity at all times?
-This includes:

-Being sincere and truthful Showing sources in doing what you haliave to be right

-Showing courage in doing what you believe to be right Ensuring your decisions are not influence by improper considerations of

-personal gain

-Not knowing making false, misleading or inaccurate oral or written

-statement in any professional context

-Neither soliciting nor accepting the offer of any gift, gratuity or hospitality

-that could compromise your impartiality

-Not using your position to inappropriately coerce any person or to settle

-personal grievances

-Leadership

-Can you take personal responsibility for promoting and reinforcing the principles and standards set out in the College of Policing Code of Ethics?

-Objectivity

-Can you use your training and experience to make objective decisions and use

-your best professional judgement?

-Openness

-Can you be open and transparent in all your actions and decisions?

-Selflessness

-Can you act in the public interest at all times?
+Question Yes Maybe or No Accountability Are you prepared to take ownership and full responsibility for your decisions, actions and omissions?
+Fairness and respect Can you act with self-control and tolerance, treating members of the public and colleagues with respect (including respect the rights of all individuals) and courtesy?
+Honesty and integrity Can you act with honesty and integrity at all times?
+This includes: Being sincere and truthful Showing courage in doing what you believe to be right Ensuring your decisions are not influenced by improper considerations of personal gain Not knowingly making false, misleading or inaccurate oral or written statement in any professional context Neither soliciting nor accepting the offer of any gift, gratuity or hospitality that could compromise your impartiality Not using your position to inappropriately coerce any person or to settle personal grievances Leadership Can you take personal responsibility for promoting and reinforcing the principles and standards set out in the College of Policing Code of Ethics?
+Objectivity Can you use your training and experience to make objective decisions and use your best professional judgement?
+Openness Can you be open and transparent in all your actions and decisions?
+Selflessness Can you act in the public interest at all times?